aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-2-release-notes/_index.md

 doc.Save("output.pdf", so);
 {{< /highlight >}}

-Please note this option is available in either .Net framework starting from 3.5 version or .Net Standard framework.
+Please note this option is available in either .Net framework starting from 3.5 version or .Net Standard.

 ### The behavior of DocumentBuilder.MoveToParagraph and DocumentBuilder.MoveToCell methods was changed